-Arena Finance uses the funds that it receives from Westaim to acquire loans and/or other credit investments from Arena Origination or other third parties at their fair market value.
-Arena Finance does not have a target range of investment; the size of the loans and/or other credit investments acquired from Arena Origination or other third parties depends on, among other things, any diversity requirements which may be imposed by any lender as well as the investment policy of Arena Finance.
+Arena Finance uses the funds that it receives from Westaim to acquire credit investments and other securities from Arena Origination or other third parties at their fair market value.
+Arena Finance does not have a target range of investment; the size of the credit investments and other securities acquired from Arena Origination or other third parties depends on, among other things, any diversity requirements which may be imposed by any lender as well as the investment policy of Arena Finance.
 In the absence of such requirements, Arena Finance will not be subject to concentration limitations but management of Arena Finance will instead use its best judgment as to what is prudent in the circumstances.

-Before acquiring any such loans or other investments, Arena Finance reviews the nature of the loan, the credit-worthiness of the borrower, the nature and extent of any collateral and the expected return on such loan or investment.
-Arena Finance acquires such loans or investments based on its assessment of the fair market value of the investment at the time of purchase.
-If a loan or other investment is to be acquired from Arena Origination, such acquisition is reviewed and approved by a person or committee that is independent of each of Arena Origination and Westaim that has knowledge of fundamentals-based, asset oriented credit investments.
-Arena Finance's primary revenue consists of interest income, dividend income and/or fees earned on the credit investments that it acquires.
+Before acquiring any investment, Arena Finance reviews the nature of the investment, including the credit-worthiness of the borrower, the nature and extent of any collateral and the expected return on the investment.
+Arena Finance acquires investments based on its assessment of the fair market value of the investments at the time of purchase.
+If an investment is to be acquired from Arena Origination, such acquisition is reviewed and approved by a person or committee that is independent of each of Arena Origination and Westaim that has knowledge of fundamentals-based, asset oriented credit investments.
+Arena Finance's primary revenue consists of interest income, dividend income and/or fees earned on the investments that it acquires.
 The operating results of Arena Finance also include any gain (loss) on its investments.